PierreNowi/totient-pkg/README.md

 staging directory, and install into the shared subdirectory.
 The basic structure is:

+* `toolchain`: base configuration scripts for GCC/Intel toolchains
 * `configs`: configuration scripts for building the packages
-* `modules`: module definitions (being replaced by modules repo)
+* `modules`: module definitions and generators

-In addition, there are two auxiliary scratch directories:
+In addition, there are:

-* `stamp`: time stamps used to track which packages are built
+* `stamp.yml`: time stamps used to track which packages are built
-* `archives`: saved tarballs (avoid re-downloading)
+* `archives`: directory of saved tarballs (avoid re-downloading)